DOs & DON'Ts

 Miss Manners

-Harriet has had the privilege of speaking to Elder Hostel groups in Paris and has been able to appreciate their very pertinent questions about the French.
+Harriet has had the privilege of speaking to Elder Hostel and other American groups in Paris and has been able to appreciate their very pertinent questions about the French.
 They ask everything from "why is food such an icon in France?" (see our pages on recipes or our tips on food !) to "how is the social security and retirement system set up?"
 She was delighted to see their interest in comparing the two cultures and tried to answer their questions as best she could.
 We'd like to open up this page to YOUR questions about the French.
-The best ones will be published in our selection of questions.
+The best ones will be published in our selection of questions

 Feel free to share your personal anecdotes and stories about the French with us.
 Many of the people in the Elder Hostel groups have told her that they were "afraid" to come to France because of the arrogant reputation the French have....and were pleasantly surprised to find that people were exceedingly, even amazingly helpful.
 We'd love to hear your personal stories and hope they're as positive!
 Click here for examples of what Americans living in France like the most.